eclipse/mraa/docs/joule.md

 Two SPI buses are available, with one chipselect each.
 Pins listed are MRAA numbered pins.
 Other chip selects are available if enabled in BIOS/EEPROM but cannot be enabled as BIOS options.
-You will need the spidev kernel module loaded, Ostro-XT does this by default.
+You will need the spidev kernel module loaded, Ostro-XT and ref-os-iot does this by default.

 Bus 0 (32765)
-MOSI = 2
+MOSI = 4
-MISO = 4
+MISO = 2
 CS = 6
 CLK = 10